nios-students/docs/wiki/Exams-Assignments.md

 There are two types of PCPs:
 1. **PCP/Doubt Clearing:** You ask the teacher doubts.
-2. **FA/Practical PCP:** Teacher helps prepare for the practical file/record book and explains what to do in the practical examinations.
+2. **FA Practical PCP:** Teacher helps prepare for the practical file/record book and explains what to do in the practical examinations.

 **Dates of PCP:**
   **Block-1 April:**